 3. Your business has grown significantly or is growing at a rate faster than you can keep up with.
 Cash-based accounting has its limits.
 It simply isn’t sufficient for organizations that have reached a certain size or are undergoing meteoric growth.
 Again, GAAP empowers you as a leader; without it, you’ll need to dig deep to justify your strategic decisions and forecasts.
 Additionally, if your business generates $5 million in annual gross sales or has inventory worth more than $1 million, the Internal Revenue Service requires you to use accrual accounting.

 4. You’re considering an IPO.
 Don’t forget that all public companies must comply with GAAP.
-During the IPO process, auditors may want to look at financial reporting from as far as three years ago so a last minute GAAP transition will be really expensive and could potentially lose you investors.
-It’s certainly easier—and cheaper—to switch to GAAP in advance of going public rather than waiting until the last minute.
+During the IPO process, auditors may want to look at financial reporting from as far as three years ago, so a last-minute GAAP transition will be really expensive and could potentially lose you investors.
+It’s certainly easier—and cheaper—to switch to GAAP accrual accounting before going public rather than waiting until the last minute.

 How do I know when it is time to switch to GAAP?

 According to a recent survey, nine out of ten businesses are subject to accounting changes and GAAP regulations.
 When financial analysis and auditing standards indicate unmet compliance requirements, it is time to switch to GAAP.
 An engaging approach tailored for an audience with a desire for belonging will ensure an accurate understanding of the new regulations.